 The culture of working from home is not new, especially in the US, where most people are used to working remotely.
 But still, some still believe they must wake up each morning to report to their workplace.
 How do you help such a person to change his or her mentality and start working from home?
+This is a huge change for many and can be incredibly stressful.

 Choose a dedicated workspace